espressomd/espresso/doc/sphinx/appendix.rst

 However, in a naive implementation, even large gap sizes will result in large errors.
-This is due to the order of summation for the standard Ewald sum, which is spherical, while the above approach orders the cells in layers, called slab–wise summation.
+This is due to the order of summation for the standard Ewald sum, which is spherical, while the above approach orders the cells in layers, called slab-wise summation.
 Smith has shown that by adding to the Ewald energy the term

 .. math:: E_c=2\pi M_z^2 - \frac{2\pi M^2}{3},

-where M is the total dipole moment, one obtains the result of a slab–wise summation instead of the spherical limit :cite:`smith81a`.
+where M is the total dipole moment, one obtains the result of a slab-wise summation instead of the spherical limit :cite:`smith81a`.
 Although this is a major change in the summation order, the difference is a very simple term.
 In fact, Smith shows that changes of the summation order always result in a difference